dimosthe/proxy-build/README.md

 3) Initializing the blacklists

-	sudo squidGuard -C all # convert them from the textfiles to db files sudo chown -R proxy:proxy /etc/squidguard/blacklists/* # ensures that squid is able to access the blacklists
+	sudo squidGuard -C all # convert them from the textfiles to db files.
+Note that squidGuard must be running sudo chown -R proxy:proxy /etc/squidguard/blacklists/* # ensures that squid is able to access the blacklists

 4) Configuring Squid